okira-e/todd/README.md

 ### Actions
 - `i`: Opens the popup for inserting a new key/value pair or a single value if in an array
+- `e`: Edit an existing key/value pair or array value at the current cursor position
 - `q`: Quits the application

 ## Contributing